intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

  * Check if your kernel was 'tainted' when the issue occurred, as the event that made the kernel set this flag might be causing the issue you face.

  * Write down coarsely how to reproduce the issue.
-If you deal with multiple issues at once, create separate notes for each of them and make sure they work independently on a freshly booted system.
-That's needed, as each issue needs to get reported to the kernel developers separately, unless they are strongly entangled.

  * If you are facing a regression within a stable or longterm version line (say something broke when updating from 5.10.4 to 5.10.5), scroll down to